It was late into the night that I drank aย mixture of what appeared to be pulverized herbs.

 I have been a Shaman in training for thirty years may the training never end!
 I believe it is time for me to come out of the closet so to speak, any advice?

 Hello, About 15 years ago I was struck by lightning.
 It is so weird because it was a pretty day not a cloud in the sky no wind or nothing.
 I was standing in front of my barn and boom.
 I heard a loud clap and I saw a tunnel and at the end of the tunnel I saw a blue light about the size of the kiddie swimming pools you buy at Dollar General, and at the end of the tunnel in the blue light I saw arms reaching out to me and bodies, I could not tell who they were.
 The next thing I remember after that is my husband telling me him and his son carried me into the house.
 They said they could not feel a pulse but finally they felt one.
 My shoulder was broke as a result of the lightning.
 Up the road from our house about a mile was a tree that was completely broke into that had not been like that, it looked like lightning got it.
 I was also deaf for a weak as a result of all this.
-Since then I have been having dreams and later on the dreams… Read more »
+Since then I have been having dreams and later on the dreams I had actually turn real.
+I have encountered a wolf while walking at my Dad’s farm.
+I see eagles in the most unusual places flying where no eagles should be.
+I can see dark shadows and when my neighbor passed away I saw her late husband standing beside her bed looking down on her the day before she passed away.
+All this is new to me.
+I accept it all and would like to learn more.

 Hello.

 I have very vivid dreams, able to conduct readings for people, can sense body pains/ailments in some people, can see spirits and communicate with them, many people come see me.
 Recently in a vision, I was shown how to change my way of eating, change my spiritual room completely, and I hear the sounds of drumming and chanting on a regular basis.
-My great grandmother was a healer, and I have family members who are psychics, mediums, clairvoyant etc. I’m not sure why I am telling you all of this but I have learned to always listen to the great voice, listen to my own intuition and feelings.
+My great grandmother was a healer, and I have family members who are psychics, mediums, clairvoyant etc. Iโm not sure why I am telling you all of this but I have learned to always listen to the great voice, listen to my own intuition and feelings.
 That has always worked for me.
-I don’t think it’s something people can just learn, it should come naturally you either have it or you don’t.
+I donโt think itโs something people can just learn, it should come naturally you either have it or you donโt.
 I enjoyed your article.
 Many blessings your way.

 Hi Mateo!
 Thank you for this beautiful article.
 Do you have any suggestions for a teacher or mentor in Mexico?